wp-plugins/sexybookmarks/readme.txt

 == Changelog ==
 = 2.6.1.4 =
+* Added option to load javascript in blog's footer
 * Added compatibility with YOURLS plugin
 * Added Settings link in plugin's information section
 * Many improvements in the coding